alyishere/portfolio_tracking_public/README.md

 This is the public version of portfolio_tracking.

-Current problem: shorting equity might not work
+Current problem: shorting equity might not work; no margin stuff; no crpto (can add in modify files)

 Supported platform: Robinhood